ziggekatten/m68k/README.md

 | digital    | Digital simulator for messing with glue logic and generation WinCUPL code in the end |
 | toolchains | Things related to toolchains.
 Docker files etc                                       |
 | tests      | Arduino stuff used to test and program various parts of the design                   |

+## Some experiences to share

+MC68k memory mapping and external pheripherals are always an challenge.
+That said, the m6k has the most beautiful register/memory layout and assembler syntax known to man.
+If todays CPU's had this layout, ohh man...
+Normally external peripherals only use a few address lines and more importantly only half the data bus (unless on an MC68008).
+What this means is that you really need to understand how the processor address memory and in which order it's doing stuff.
+First of all, as you might have noted on the CPU there is no address line of 0.
+First physical address line is A1, which will cause som confusion to newbies (as it did to me!).
+To explain this we need to understand two other physical pins on the CPU: UDS and LDS.
+UDS means Upper Data Strobe, and LDS means Lower Data Strobe.
+These pins define if you are in the upper 8-bit or lower 8-bit of an word (16 bit).

+Now, this is what caught me, even adresses is always the upper 8-bits.
+Easiest way of explain this is by starting at at the lowest address in hex: 0x00000000.
+This is an even address, and accessing this address will assert the UDS-pin signaling that the upper 8-bits of the data bus will be read/written from/to (bit 15-8).
+When designing your memory map, things can be confusing.
+Let us say that memory 0x00000000 to 0x000FFFFF is your first MB of RAM, and you think that address 0x00100000 is the first byte in the I/O space, you would be wrong.
+Address 0x00100000 is the upper 8-bits of the 16-bit word, and if you have the pheriperal connected to the D0-D7, the effective address is actually 0x00100001!.

+What this means is, that you need to take care when accessing 8-bit memory mapped peripherals.
+Let us take an simple example here using the MC68681 DUART chip as an example.
+It has an 4-bit addressing bus for it's registers that we normally connect to A1-A4, and an 8-bit address bus, connected to the A0-A7 physical bus.
+According to the documentation the registers are one byte in between on the chip itself.

+But this is not true in the scope of the CPU, as the least significant address bus is never seen by the chip.
+It sees A1, not A0(UDS).
+In effect, this means that your code needs to have an offset of two(2) whereas the chip has an offset of only one(1).
+In general, working with bytes is an pain as you need to think about alignment, and if possible use words....